Report an abandoned vehicle to council

 Claims of ownership

-If, during the course of council's investigation, the owner (or a person acting on behalf of the owner) of a vehicle, contacts council and claims ownership of the vehicle then council is unable to determine that the vehicle is abandoned.
+If, during the course of council's investigation of an abandoned vehicle, the owner (or a person acting on behalf of the owner) of a vehicle, contacts council and claims ownership, then council no longer considers the vehicle to be abandoned.

-If this occurs, council is unable to remove the vehicle, except in certain cases where the vehicle poses a hazard to pedestrians and other road users.
+If an owner comes forth, council is then unable to remove the vehicle, except in certain cases where the vehicle poses a hazard to pedestrians and other road users.

 On the spot penalties may be imposed on someone who abandons a motor vehicle in a public place.